Tim Milne – Headteacher

 I was appointed to the Governing Body in 2016.
 As a Foundation Governor, I look forward to building even stronger links between the church and the school.
 Principally, I am responsible for overseeing the maintenance and improvement of the school property, reporting to the Finance and Resources Committee.
 I am delighted to be able to help with the continuing development of the thriving school that is St Mary’s.

 I am a Chartered Surveyor with 20 years’ experience in rural estate management, including residential, commercial and agricultural property.
 Currently, I am working from home and helping my husband, Andrew, with his building business.
-I enjoy spending more time with our two children, who are both very happy at St Mary’s.

 I grew up in rural North Yorkshire and we have been in Herefordshire for the last 15 years.
 As a family, we enjoy spending time outside, whatever the weather.
 We like growing things and making things.
 Our dogs like taking us for walks and bike rides.
 We also love water and we try to spend our holidays on Scottish beaches or messing about in boats.